How to access national parks and hiking trails in Estonia by public transport

 RMK campsite Angunina, next to Pühajärv.

 Aah, South Estonia!
 These rolling hills are the ‘Alps of the Baltics’.
 Remember this comes from a nation whose citizens compare Jägala waterfall to Niagara.
 Otepää is the winter capital of Estonia.
-Even in summer, you can see skiers in silly fluorescent stretch sports clothes practice on skis with rollerskate wheels.
+Even in summer, you can see skiers in silly fluorescent lycra practice on skis with rollerskate wheels.
 Near Otepää lies Pühajärv, a postcard of a ‘holy lake’ with five islands in the middle of it.
 The surroundings lend themselves well to hiking.
 A whole lap around the lake measures 14 kilometres.

 How to get to Pühajärv by public transport?

-GoBus runs a regular bus service from Tartu to Otepää.
-We walked from Otepää to Pühajärve, the village at the trailhead, a pleasant 30-minute stroll.
-You can also take a bus from Otepää to Pühajärve.
-Tämme Ari doubles as a bar/café and a small village shop.
-It’s the perfect place to stock up before you enter the nature.
+GoBus and Hansa run regular bus services from the bus station in Tartu to Otepää.
+Depending on the route, the journey can take as little as 45 minutes or as long as 1 hour 15 minutes.
+We walked from Otepää to Pühajärve, the village at the trailhead – a pleasant 2,5-km stroll.
+Tamme Äri doubles as a bar/café and a small village shop.
+It’s the perfect place to stock up before you head into nature.

 Camping around Pühajärv